iArcanic/irsm-cw1/risk-analysis-report.md

 ### 2.4.3 Tier 3 – Repeatable

-Efficient threat modeling focused on devices running Windows 11 Pro can help to recognise ransomware, password dictionary attacks, and insider threats and will all be considered high-impact information security events.
+Efficient threat modeling focused on devices running Windows 11 Pro can help to recognise ransomware, password dictionary attacks, and insider threats and be considered as high-impact information security events.
 For the Azure-hosted Oracle cloud solution applications, unauthorised data processing actions and lack of awareness when handling data, in general, should alert the Cloud Security Alliance (CSA).
 There should be rigorous documentation addressing risk scenarios specific to the company's information security – any likelihood and magnitudes.
-The mapping of any risks will help realise what security aspects most of the company's attention is required for, and what mitigation strategies need to be put in place.
+The mapping of risks will help realise what security aspects most of the company's attention is required for, and what mitigation strategies are required.

 ### 2.4.4 Tier 4 – Adaptive

 This tier focuses on the ongoing tracking of security risks through relevant key risk indicators (KRIs) for quick responses [@Andersen2016].
 Implementing a Security Information and Event Management (SIEM) platform [@Gonzalez2021] allows the company to track risk metrics across Windows servers, endpoints, and Oracle Cloud assets.
-Setting up dashboards for information security admins with details on critical risks, reminders for patch delays, unathorised access attempts, and anomalous data transfers can prove to be beneficial in the long term for risk mitigation.
+Setting up dashboards for information security admins with details on critical risks, unathorised access attempts, and anomalous data transfers can prove to be beneficial.
 This relies on the risk register (see [3](#3-risk-register)) to be constantly updated with the latest threats.
-Any new infrastructure that the company decides to implement will undergo risk evaluations to see whether it compromises any existing infrastructure.
+Any new infrastructure the company decides to implement will undergo risk evaluations to see whether it compromises any existing infrastructure.

 # 3 Risk register